beet-software/dorm/docs/docs/02-build-the-store/04-reviews-and-polymorphism.md

 );
 ```

-The generated query field uses the enum normalization used by dORM.
+The generated derived field uses the enum normalization used by dORM.
 Use the generated enum value's normalized representation when constructing a query value rather than relying on the enum's display text.

 ## Keep embedded data and polymorphic data distinct